Po Leung Kuk Ngan Po Ling College: History

-The school was established by Po Leung Kuk in September 2003 and named after Po Leung Kuk director Madam Ngan Po Ling for her sponsorship.
+The school was established by Po Leung Kuk in September 2003 and was named after Po Leung Kuk director Madam Ngan Po Ling in honor of her sponsorship.
 It is located at 26 Sung On Street, Hung Hom, Kowloon, Hong Kong.

 Facilities

 The school is a Y2K school campus with an extra self-financed New Annex of 7,000 square meters.
-Other than standardized classrooms, special rooms and laboratories, the school provide spacious and decent school environment and state-of-the-art facilities which enhance all round and diversified education as well as effective learning.

 Science Centre

-The Astronomy and Meteorology Science Centre is the cradle of science education.
-It is equipped with computer systems to control the telescope on the roof during star gazing activities.
+The Astronomy and Meteorology Science Centre is equipped with computer systems to control the telescope on the roof during star gazing activities.
 The Star Gazing Corner, with the largest refractors among all Hong Kong secondary schools, consists of two domes for observing planets and galaxies, providing opportunities for students to explore the outer space and widen their exposure.
-The school also hold regular astronomy seminars and workshops for the public.
+The school also holds regular astronomy seminars and workshops for the public.

 Equipped with advanced analytical research instruments such as Fourier-Transform Infrared Spectrometer (FTIR) and High Performance Liquid Chromatography (HPLC), the Chinese Medicine Research Centre is where the school's Chinese Medicine Research Team conducts research like Chinese medicine authentication and studies on the active ingredients in Chinese herbs.

 Sports facilities

 The school's gym room is where students have their fitness programmes.
-School team members are especially trained up here on their muscular power.
-Some PE lessons would also take place in this room to help every student keep fit.

 The race track promotes the school's Athletics Team's on-campus training.

-It also further enhances the school's PE facilities, nurturing a healthy lifestyle for students.
-The indoor swimming pool well facilitates the school's PE curriculum and school team training.
-The pool is sterilized by Miox mixed oxidant disinfecting system which does not do harm on swimmers’ hair, eyes and skin.
-The newly installed drowning detection system Poseidon further enhances safety of swimmers.
+The indoor swimming pool is sterilized by Miox mixed oxidant disinfecting system.

 Together with the race track, the school's long jump pit promotes the school's Athletics Team's on-campus training.
 It also further enhances the school's PE facilities, nurturing a healthy lifestyle for students.